neillturner/kitchen-ssh/README.md

 ## Usage

-In your .kitchen.yml file set driver to be 'ssh'
+In your .kitchen.yml file set driver to be 'ssh' or 'ssh_gzip'.